 A Gentleman in Kii Province Sent Me a Gift of Yellow Fangs.
-I Dropped Them into the Offertory Tube and Wrote This Poem to Thank Him for His Kindness33
+I Dropped Them into the Offertory Tube and Wrote This Poem to Thank Him for His Kindness constructed at Hōkō-ji in 1588 by Toyotomi Hideyoshi in imitation of the Great Buddha at Tōdai-ji in Nara.

-Far far over cloudy trails a kindness transmitted mind to mind, an offering from a distant friend come to ease my poverty; Converted into a handful of rice it will keep the life-thread whole-the contents of a bamboo tube deciding whether I starve or not.
+Far far over cloudy trails a kindness transmitted mind to mind, an offering from a distant friend come to ease my poverty; Converted into a handful of rice it will keep the life-thread whole the contents of a bamboo tube deciding whether I starve or not.